gruntwork-io/docs/docs/pipelines/architecture/index.md

 # Architecture

 There are three components in pipelines - the orchestrator, the dispatcher, and the executor.
-The orchestrator determines the jobs that needs to be executed; the dispatcher calls the executor with each job and reports on their status; and the executor actually executes the jobs and makes any necessary updates in AWS.
+The orchestrator determines the jobs that needs to be executed; the dispatcher calls the executor with each job and reports on its status; and the executor actually executes the jobs and makes any necessary updates in AWS.

 ## Orchestrator